Jacob Joesph Angelo Richardson, born April 15th, 1993. Philosophy and psychological studies undergraduate.

-To dedicated to: politics, literature, music, film, philosophy, culture and science.
+Dedicated to: politics, literature, music, film, philosophy, culture and science.
 I write and concern myself with my species.
-Individualist, humanist, internationalist, atheist, existentialist, socialist.
+Anarcho-socialist, agnostic atheist and existentialist.
 Ask me questions.
 Think for yourself and question every answer.

 Rate Your Music